- Important information and who we are

 In some circumstances we will anonymise your personal data (so that it can no longer be associated with you) for research or statistical purposes, in which case we may use this information indefinitely without further notice to you.

 Under certain circumstances, you have rights under data protection laws in relation to your personal data.
-Please see the Glossary section for a full definition of your legal rights.
+Please see the Your Legal Rights section below to find out more.
 If you wish to exercise any of the rights set out, please contact us.

 No fee usually required